vackosar/vackosar.github.io/_posts/2023-12-17-If-I-Brainstorm-Am-I.md

 > Tests the relation between Protestantism and work attitudes using a novel method, operationalizing work ethic as the effect of unemployment on individuals’ subjective well-being.
 Analyzing a sample of 150,000 individuals from 82 societies, we find strong support for a Protestant work ethic: unemployment hurts Protestants more and hurts more in Protestant societies.
 Whilst the results shed new light on the Protestant work ethic debate, the method has wider applicability in the analysis of attitudinal differences. ...

-[Peter Thiel](https://www.youtube.com/watch?v=vfbndRTlsg4) criticizes that removal of free will causes scape goating of the God by removing personal responsibility and too much focus on insufficiencies of people may cause reduce conversations, thus both causing stagnation.
+[Peter Thiel](https://www.youtube.com/watch?v=vfbndRTlsg4) criticizes that predestination's removal of free will causes scapegoating of the God because of removal of personal responsibility.
+Too much focus on insufficiencies of people of total depravity may cause reduction of conversations.
+Both causing stagnation.

 ### Calvinist Founding of America?